NawarAli1912/aws-sqs/README.md

-# AWS SQS Demo App
+#aws-sqs

-This is a demo application that demonstrates how to work with AWS Simple Queue Service (SQS).
+The aws-sqs is a sample application that demonstrates how to use AWS Simple Queue Service (SQS) to handle messaging between different services or components.

+---

 ## Installation